micah-williamson/restkit/resource/README.md

 <a name="redundant"></a>
 ## Redundant Resolutions

-As of the current version, resolutions or resolved redundantly.
-In a future update resolution caching will be implemented.
+As of the current version, resources or resolved redundantly.
+In a future update, resource caching will be implemented.

 ## Keep Reading